EwilsonS/Evan_Wilson_JavaS1/README.md

     -  something we catch or specify that our code may throw an error
   - unchecked
     - Errors we cant or dont want ot recover from
-    - We do not have to catach jor specify these `try`-code that might throw an exception
+    - We do not have to catch or specify these `try`-code that might throw an exception
 `catch`- catch err and do domething (message/ recover)
 `finally`- run some code anyway